EWorldTools/WorldLoader/README.md

 ## LICENSING & CREDITS:

+- Massive Thanks to @notunixian for some help on debugging and a lot of help on Maps <3

 Third-party Libraries used as Source Code and/or bundled in Binary Form:

 - [Mono](https://github.com/Unity-Technologies/mono) is licensed under multiple licenses.
 See [LICENSE](https://github.com/Unity-Technologies/mono/blob/unity-master/LICENSE) for full details.